Future student news to your inbox

 UOW performance student tells us about her first weeks of uni and how it compares to high school.

 Starting university can be fun and scary at the same time.
 But, you're not alone, and you'll find plenty of support along the way.

-It's been such a phenomenal experience to be thrown into a new environment with new people.
-Living on campus definitely allows for this even more so than just simply starting at university.
+It's been a phenomenal experience to be thrown into a new environment with new people.
+Living on campus definitely allows for this, even more than just starting at university.
 I live on campus at Kooloobong, which has been amazing.
 It offers a lot of opportunities to meet people and make friends with others who are all going through the same experience as you, as well as people older than you who have already been through it and can guide you along the way.

-I've been really trying to make an effort to get to know all that UOW and Wollongong have to offer.
+I've been trying to make an effort to get to know all that UOW and Wollongong have to offer.
 The friends I've made are just as confused as I am, so every week we've set a challenge to visit as many new restaurants, cafes, beaches and local tourist attractions as possible.
 So far these little adventures have included attempting the Mount Keira hike, relaxing in the Botanical Gardens, falling in love with the burgers at Chickos and eating ice cream by the lighthouse.
 The next adventures on the list are skydiving and learning to surf, so we'll see how that goes!